ZipCPU/videozip/README.md

    Unlike prior versions of the VideoZip project, this version is designed to handle subclock IO synchronization delays automatically.

+   Further timing analysis suggests this design may be limited to an HDMI clock of 92.5MHz, and no faster.
+This is due to the fact that the IO modules produce HDMI at a 10x rate, requiring a 5x pixel clock driver, requiring a BUFx distributing that 5x clock, and the Artix-7 limits the BUFx components to 464MHz.
+This is disappointing, since I have been able to get 1080p working with this board before, and 1080p requires a 148.5MHz clock.
+Was I just overclocking the device, unbeknownst to Vivado?

+   This also means I'll need to edit the EDID before I can broadcast it upstream.
+Well, either that or try overclocking again.

    Status: FAILS, still under investigation

 8. [I2C](rtl/wbi2c/wbi2ccpu.v): A key component of several projects has now